Investment in Singapore: How do I start?

 REITS are popular investment options in Singapore as they offer investors with an easy entry to the real estate market.
 You do not need to have enough capital to purchase a property, and you also do not need to worry about having to own and manage the physical property.
 REITS are companies that specialize in owning and managing income-generating properties, such as office buildings, residential properties, and commercial buildings.
 By investing in a REIT, you are essentially buying a portion of the company and its portfolio.

 Investors like investing in REITs as they serve as a way to diversify your portfolio.
 This is because investing in it allows you to invest across properties in different regions and sectors.
 Furthermore, REITs generally provide investors with high dividends.
 This is because REITs in Singapore do not have to pay corporate tax if they distribute at least 90% of their taxable income as shareholder dividends.
-So your investments in REITs can provide you with a way to generate passive income.
+As such, your investments in REITs can provide you with a way to generate passive income.

 Exchange-Traded Funds (ETFs)

+What are ETFs?
 ETFs are investment funds that track the performance of an index or sector of the market.
 These financial products can be traded like stocks and offer investors a great way to diversify their portfolios.
 ETFs are also extremely liquid, which means that you will be able to retrieve your invested capital in a short period of time if necessary.
+ETFs also provide an extra advantage of lower fees than mutual funds.
+However, investing in ETFs comes with risks involved with market fluctuations.
+Strong market performance will also lead to greater returns.
+For example, investing in tech ETFs in 2021 would have likely generated excellent returns as the tech sector outperformed the general market.

 Supplementary Retirement Scheme

-However, it is important to note that you may only start withdrawing from your SRS account at the age of 62.
+Please note that you may only start withdrawing from your SRS account at the age of 62.
 Otherwise, you may be subjected to penalties, which will diminish your overall returns.
 Hence, SRS is considered to be less liquid, and should be considered primarily for building up your retirement savings.

 CPF Investment Scheme